 NetApp Storage Systems

-NetApp NAS/SAN storage systems are discovered using the Data ONTAP API (Cluster-mode, NetApp v8.3 and higher) or SNMP (NetApp v8.2 and prior).
+NetApp NAS/SAN storage systems are discovered by using the Data ONTAP API (Cluster-mode, NetApp version 8.3 and later) or SNMP (NetApp version 8.2 and earlier).

 When a Data ONTAPI/REST API/SNMP discovery of an IP address finds a storage entity, a Storage Device node representing the NetApp chassis/cluster is created.
 The creation or confirmation of the Storage Device node triggers the appropriate storage discovery pattern.
 The storage discovery pattern continues discovery of the storage entity using further Data ONTAP REST API or SNMP requests to discover the associated storage components.
 Once discovered, the storage entities are modeled in BMC Discovery.

-Note: It is highly recommended to use the NetApp Storage pattern based on the REST API access method as the NetApp Storage systems are discovered and modeled with the Distributed Storage Model (Distributed Storage Model - Concept and Principles).
+It is highly recommended to use the NetApp Storage pattern based on the REST API access method, as the NetApp Storage systems are discovered and modeled with the distributed storage model.

-NetApp Storage System (Cluster mode) – v8.3 and higher - ONTAPI/REST API access
+NetApp Storage System (cluster mode) – version 8.3 and later - ONTAPI/REST API access

 Prerequisites